mcho295/mcho295/README.md

 I have experience as a..

-- Incoming Solutions Architect Intern at AWS
+- Solutions Architect Intern at AWS
 - Data Engineer Intern at Tesla
 - Data Science Intern at Cox Communications
 - Quality Engineer Intern at Dongwon Autopart Technology